printfLj/Praxis_ByteMe/README.md

 to run:

 go to src/app/page.tsx
+run terminal, then type these:

 npm run dev

-if error occurs portraying "next", try: npm install next then run again
+npm install next
+then run again